Puss in Boots: The Last Wish: Animation and design

 As with DreamWorks' previous film The Bad Guys (2022), the film's design was inspired by Sony Pictures Animation's Spider-Man: Into the Spider-Verse (2018), to make the film look more like storybook illustrations, from an idea suggested by production designer Nate Wragg.
-In February 2019, Spider-Man: Into the Spider-Verse director Persichetti was set to direct Puss in Boots: The Last Wish, before Crawford replaced him in March 2021.
-Using new technology, the team at DreamWorks focused more on a painterly style design, to make the film look like a fairy-tale world, different than what it was in Shrek from their defunct studio Pacific Data Images.
+In February 2019, Into the Spider-Verse director Persichetti was set to direct Puss in Boots: The Last Wish, before Crawford replaced him in March 2021.
+Using new technology, the team at DreamWorks focused more on a painterly style design, to make the film look like a fairy-tale world, different from what it was in Shrek from their defunct studio Pacific Data Images.

-Analysis

-The film's subject matter and thematic merit have been lauded, receiving critical praise and discourse.
-It depicts Death as a living antagonist, chasing Puss for his final life.
-Puss does not defeat Death by combat, however, but instead by learning to accept the inevitability of death, while making sure to live life to the fullest and learning to let the people he loves have a part in his life.
-This metaphor has received critical evaluation and appraisal for its poignancy.

 Music

 Heitor Pereira composed the film's score, replacing Henry Jackman from the first film.
-Additionally, three original songs were made for the film by Karol G, Daniel Oviedo, Heitor Pereira, Paul Fisher, Dan Navarro, and Gaby Moreno.
+Additionally, three original songs were made for the film by Karol G, Daniel Oviedo, Pereira, Paul Fisher, Dan Navarro, and Gaby Moreno.
 Karol G performs "La Vida es Una", co-written by herself and Daniel Oviedo and released on December 8, 2022 while Heitor Pereira co-wrote two songs titled "Fearless Hero", performed by Antonio Banderas and co-written by Dan Navarro and Paul Fisher, and "Por Que Te Vas", co-written with and performed by Gaby Moreno.
 The soundtrack was released on December 16, 2022, by Back Lot Music, in addition to cover of the Doors' "This Is the End" performed by Dan Navarro.
 Music from Shrek 2 was used in the film by Harry Gregson-Williams from the tracks "Obliged to Help" and "The End / Happily Ever After".